Laumeier Sculpture Park: Sculpting the Future

 In 2015, Laumeier closed its first major capital campaign, Sculpting the Future, culminating in the renovation of Laumeier’s 1917 estate house into the Kranzberg Education Lab and the construction of the Aronson Fine Arts Center for exhibitions, programs and events.
 The project was designed in 2010 by Trivers, a St. Louis architectural firm, and completed in 2015.

-The 1917 estate house now functions as the Kranzberg Educational Lab, providing classrooms, presentation spaces, and staff offices for mission-driven programming and organizational sustainability.
+The 1917 estate house now functions as an 'Educational Lab'.

-Located beyond the foyer inside the Aronson is the Emerson Visitor's Center and Gracie’s Shop, Laumeier's gift shop.
+Located beyond the foyer inside the Aronson is the Emerson Visitor Center and a gift shop.
 The majority of products sold in the shop are made by local artists, including those of the winners of the Gracie's Shop Featured Artists' Award.
 These are awarded annually by a panel of jurors during the Laumeier Annual Art Fair, hosted on Mother's Day weekend at the Park since 1987.

 The Aronson also includes the 3,280-square-foot Whitaker Foundation Gallery for temporary exhibitions by regional, national, and internationally-known artists each year, as well as collection storage facilities and workspace for the Preparator and Assistant Preparator.

 The Siteman Carriage House, located next to the 1917 estate house, is designated for curatorial activities, including the office of the curator, a collection-focused library, and planned archive offices.